 You can browse the full year calendar in case you need it.

-Scorpio is the sun sign of a person born on this day.
-Opal is the modern birthstone for this month.
-Jasper is the mystical birthstone from Tibetan origin that dates back over a thousand years.
+Pisces is the sun sign of a person born on this day.
+Aquamarine is the modern birthstone for this month.
+Jade is the mystical birthstone from Tibetan origin that dates back over a thousand years.

 Share or Link to This Page: